Introducing Nick Bowker Hunting

 These areas do not have high fences but rather four-foot barbed wire fences designed to stop sheep and cattle movement.
 Consequently, the vast majority of animals can move and roam at will.
 Certain animals will be held in check, such as Wildebeest.

 These non-high-fenced areas belong to the local farming community.
 Outfitters who hunt exclusively in these areas are often farmers and have dual income from farming and outfitting.

 You will struggle to find a property in South Africa or Namibia with no fences somewhere along the line, be it a park border, a high fence on a neighboring property, or a barrier to public roads.

-These larger high-fenced outfitters need to replenish trophies as a result of Hunting and genetics.
+These larger, high-fenced outfitters need to replenish trophies due to Hunting and genetics.
 As a result, South Africa is the most affordable hunting destination in the world.
-No-where else can you hunt so many species at a cost that was not dreamed about two or three decades ago.
+No-where else can you hunt so many species at a cost not dreamed about two or three decades ago.

 Long-Range Hunting in South Africa